-- An increase in personnel costs for high need students may have a negative impact on both state funding and a corresponding increase in costs. - The Educational Service Provider District and bargaining units' agreement expired at the end of the 2017-18 school year.
+- An increase in personnel costs for high need students may have a negative impact on both state funding and a corresponding increase in costs. - During the 18-19 school year the Educational Service Provider District and bargaining units' agreement was signed for the 18-19 and 19-20 school years.
 The current contract provides health insurance utilizing MESSA Choices II Plan as the standard plan with staff paying premium costs over the state hard cap.
-Recent changes to laws regulating the bidding and procurement of health insurance may change the way insurance is provided to the bargaining units, with a direct impact to the Educational Service Provider Agreement. - Recent months have seen a lot of legislative activity in the areas of teacher tenure, seniority and layoffs, teacher and administrator evaluations, student achievement and employee contributions to health insurance. - As the Academy continues to face the budget challenges of the current and upcoming school years, operating efficiencies and balanced budgets will be necessary.
+Recent changes to laws regulating the bidding and procurement of health insurance may change the way insurance is provided to the bargaining units, with a direct impact to the Educational Service Provider Agreement.
+Contract negotiations with the bargaining unit for the upcoming year have not been completed, which may have an impact on insurance costs. - As the Academy continues to face the budget challenges of the current and upcoming school years, operating efficiencies and balanced budgets will be necessary.
 The ability to continue to operate an adequate educational system with continued less revenue and increasing expenditures is the challenge of the future.
-The Board of Education is currently working on strategic plan goals that include fiscal oversight, fiscal responsibility, and financial planning.
+The Board of Education is currently working on strategic plan goals that include fiscal oversight, fiscal responsibility, and financial planning. - During the fourth quarter of the 2019-20 school year, the COVID 19 pandemic forced districts to close their doors to in person learning.
+During this pandemic we allocated additional district resources towards distance learning.
+Resources allocated included devices, consumables, and teacher time.
+The distance learning needs will continue to be an ongoing issue in the years to come.
+Federal and state grant monies have been allocated towards some of these expenditures, but many may need to be covered by traditional general fund dollars.